javierdemartin/SHCoach/README.md

 ## Documentation

-Project contains documentad code alongside a [DocC](https://developer.apple.com/documentation/docc) documentation project.
+Project contains documentad code alongside a [DocC](https://developer.apple.com/documentation/docc) documentation project which can be exported when using Xcode 13 or newer.

 ## Demo App